Andaman Islands and NW India 2027

 What sets this tour apart .....

-In India, I like the group to experience contrasts: here we visit the stunning tropical islands of the Andermans; and afterwards visit the plains of NW India with its iconic national parks and treasures: two places, two cultures, two sets of birds that could not be more different.
+In India, I like the group to experience contrasts: here we visit the stunning tropical islands of the Andamans; and afterwards visit the plains of NW India with its iconic national parks and treasures: two places, two cultures, two sets of birds that could not be more different.

-The Anderman Islands hosts many endemic birds as well being a great place to experience eastern waders and seabirds ... and at the end of the day you can relax on a quiet beach.
+The Andaman Islands hosts many endemic birds as well being a great place to experience eastern waders and seabirds ... and at the end of the day you can relax on a quiet beach.

 An internal flight will take us to the famous Bharatpur wetlands where we jump off the eRickshaw whenever we want to experience the wildlife.
 It's a photographer's dream.
 Add in a boat trip on the river Chambal to see the prehistoric Gharial and Indian Skimmers … and then safaris in Ranthambore to see Tigers.
 Even a day trip to the spectacular Taj Mahal.